drdreo/lit-scss-loader/README.md

 </div>

 <blockquote>
-It is a fork of [polymer-css-loader](https://github.com/superjose/polymer-css-loader)!
+It is a fork of polymer-css-loader!
 But since the loader was only developed for polymer.
 I adopted it for lit-element.
 This is still a work in progress.
 While this may have worked well on my windows machine, there may still be unforeseen bugs and the API may change in the future.
 </blockquote>

 # lit-scss-loader
 A loader for webpack that lets you import the CSS/SCSS into your lit-element and automatically creates the styling JavaScript for you.

-# Install:
+## Install:
 ```
-npm i -D lit-scss-loader extract-loader
+npm install save-dev lit-scss-loader extract-loader
 ```

-# Requirements
+## Requirements
 * LitElement
-* Webpack 4 (Tested, could work with earlier versions)
+* Webpack 4
+* extract-loader

 # How this works:
 1. Include it in your Webpack Config.
 Include it "last" or after all the loaders.
 You will need to use extract-loader if you're using sass-loader, less-loader and/or css-loader